oddbird/oddsite/content/2018/01/03/introducing-herman.rst

 for languages like `Sass`_ and `Nunjucks`_
 (we're working on support for Vue components).
-Herman will display both input and compiled code, along with the rendered output, when necessary:
+Herman will display both input and compiled code, along with the rendered output when necessary:

 .. _Sass: http://sass-lang.com
 .. _Nunjucks: https://mozilla.github.io/nunjucks/